Yunhyeongseok-kiapi/reality-virtual-information/README.md

        <img src="https://github.com/Yunhyeongseok-kiapi/reality-virtual-information/assets/85465084/8bffd788-5062-4838-8de3-811238664772" width="455" height ="88">

-       : (Packet Type)Set to distinguish the service by TCP packet type
+       : (Packet Type)Set to distinguish the service by TCP packet type : (Current sequence) Packet number and packet separators, which are used to distinguish between the packets received and the current packet currently received

     4) Object data message definition